- Published 15/11/16

 - Grassroots innovations support citizens and activities in ways that contribute to wider democracy.

 - Grassroots innovations create empowering ‘sociotechnical configurations’ that would otherwise be suppressed by existing innovation systems.

 - Grassroots innovations increase the general levels of diversity that are important for innovation democracy.

 The thinkpiece finishes with a few suggestions for how societies committed to innovation democracy can better support and benefit from grassroots innovation activity.
 Action for deeper grassroots participation in innovation democracy has to work on culture, infrastructure, training, investment, and openness.

-A fully-referenced version of this text, published as a STEPS working paper, is also available.
+A fully-referenced version of this text, published as a STEPS working paper, and a subsequent peer-reviewed journal article are also available.